From Legacy Fortran to Portable Kokkos: An Autonomous Agentic AI Workflow: Results and Discussion

 The roofline analysis in Table~\ref{tab:roofline_analysis} provides additional perspective.
-Compute-bound kernels such as EP and DGEMM achieved notable fractions of peak hardware performance, reaching approximately 25-52\% of the NVIDIA A100's peak.
-In comparison, memory-bound kernels such as CG, MG, and FT remained below 10\% of peak performance.
-Several factors may contribute to this gap, including the difficulty of automatically restructuring data movement, challenges in exploiting cache hierarchies, and the limitations of profiler feedback for guiding memory optimizations.
-It is worth noting that for compute-bound kernels, sustaining very high fractions of machine peak performance using Kokkos is extremely difficult even for experienced programmers, underscoring the significance of the performance achieved here through an autonomous agentic AI pipeline.
-These findings highlight both the success of the pipeline for compute-bound kernels and the opportunity for future improvements in memory-bound kernel optimization. \\
+Compute-bound kernels such as EP and DGEMM achieved notable fractions of the NVIDIA A100's theoretical peak FP64 performance.
+In comparison, memory-bound kernels such as CG, MG, and FT achieved approximately 70.3\%, 77.5\%, and 6.3\% of the memory bandwidth roof, respectively.
+Several factors may contribute to the lower performance in FT, including the difficulty of automatically restructuring data movement, challenges in exploiting cache hierarchies, and the limitations of profiler feedback for guiding memory optimizations.
+It is worth noting that for these kernels, sustaining very high fractions of peak memory bandwidth and performance using Kokkos is extremely difficult even for experienced programmers, underscoring the significance of the performance achieved here through an autonomous agentic AI pipeline.

 Taken together, these results establish that an agentic AI workflow can autonomously translate, optimize, and deploy legacy Fortran kernels as portable Kokkos implementations.
 Both GPT-5 and o4-mini-high demonstrated strong reliability and performance, frequently producing results that were comparable and sometimes outperforming one another depending on the kernel.
 While open-source models such as Llama4-Maverick remain less capable at present, the progress demonstrated here suggests that continued advancements in model robustness and optimization strategies will further expand the scope of fully autonomous scientific code modernization.